-Non-operating expenses, which include the net value of retired equipment, construction expenses and the interest costs on the District's outstanding debt, were \$0.493 million less than budgeted due to lower construction expenses.
+Non-operating expenses, which include the net value of retired equipment, construction expenses, and the interest costs on the District's outstanding debt, were \$3K less than budgeted.
 The district does not budget for the disposal of equipment.

-Budgeted income before capital contributions for 2022 of \$16.0 million is largely due to \$12.3 million budgeted for principal payments on the District's outstanding debt.
-The \$8.1 million variance in the actual and budgeted income is primarily due to the \$10.0 million unbudgeted amount for depreciation.
+Budgeted income before capital contributions for 2023 of \$16.7MM is largely due to \$13.9MM budgeted for principal payments on the District's outstanding debt.
+The \$6.3MM variance in the actual and budgeted income is primarily due to the \$10.2MM unbudgeted amount for depreciation.

 It is the District's policy to finance capital improvements for new users through borrowing.
-Sewerage system improvements typically have useful lives of more than twenty years, and the District typically issues twenty-year bonds.
+Sewerage system improvements typically have useful lives of more than 20 years, and the District typically issues 20-year bonds.
 The system's users pay for the costs of the facilities they require for the conveyance and treatment of their wastewater over the life of the bonds.
 For this reason, the District does not budget to recover depreciation costs in addition to the debt service expenses, since this would in effect result in double-billing current users for these facilities.
 Charges to recover debt service expenses reflect the cost of the facilities currently in use.
 Charges to recover depreciation expenses would reflect the cost of replacing these same facilities at the end of their useful lives.